-1. Palm Nut
+- Palm Nut

-2. Fresh Catfish
+- Fresh Catfish

-3. Smoked Catfish
+- Smoked Catfish

-5. Fish Stock
+- Fish Stock

-6. Dry Ground Pepper
+- Dry Ground Pepper

-7. Banga Spices
+- Banga Spices

-10. Ground Crayfish
+- Ground Crayfish

-11. Banga Stick
+- Banga Stick

-Start by washing your Palm nuts in a clean bowl of water.
+- Start by washing your Palm nuts in a clean bowl of water.
 Now, after washing, transfer into a pot, add some water and boil till the skin is soft and tender.
 Don't expect the palm nut to be soft because, yes, it is made of nut.
 Nuts can't boil.
 You know what we mean.

-Get a mortar and pestle, pour your palm nuts into the mortar and start pounding away.
+- Get a mortar and pestle, pour your palm nuts into the mortar and start pounding away.
 Keep pounding till you get the skin off the palm nuts.
 Boil some water and pour the water into the already pounded nuts and give it a slight pounding so that it will get mixed up.
 Pound some more, add some water to get a thick sauce.
 If you are satisfied with the texture of the sauce, drain it into a clean pot.

-After the sieving process is done, place the final Banga sauce on the heat to boil.
+- After the sieving process is done, place the final Banga sauce on the heat to boil.
 Don't close the lid because sometimes, it can bubble over and spill around the cooker.
 So, leave it open.
 It's fine.